malaffoon/RDW_Schema/reporting/data/prototype/README.md

 mysql -u root -p -h localhost warehouse < warehouse.sql

 ```
-migrate-hack.sql would move the data from warehouse to the reporting mart.
+Staging/migrate.sql can be used to move data from warehouse to the reporting.